yash91989201/my-hashnode-blogs/clk5m0ke300050amp6jds7oyj.md

 ubuntu
 ```

-## History: Let's dig into your past commands.
+## 📜 history command

-While operating in linux you can always go to your previously executed commands by pressing the up arrow key , but you can do much more with the history command.
+While operating in Linux you can access your previously executed commands by pressing the up arrow key, but you can do much more with the history command.

-The Linux history command is a useful tool for displaying previously executed commands in the terminal.
-It helps users to keep track of their actions, find specific commands they have used in the past, and even reuse or modify them as needed.
+You can also execute commands from your history too!
+Isn't that just incredible?!
+All you have to do is grab the command number from your history, slap an exclamation mark in front of it, hit enter, and BAM!
+Your command is executed just like that! 🎉.

 ```bash
   ubuntu@ip-172-31-90-203:~$